 The remarkable signage at this venue has been etched into our minds forever, and you won’t see many Chicago tourism ads without the theater’s iconic letters blazoned upon them.
 There’s plenty more here than meets the eye though.
 This theatre was the first great movie auditorium in the United States, and it has served as the prototype ever since then.
 These days, this Chicago Landmark regularly hosts comedians, orchestras, and bands, not theatrical performances.
 Even if you’re not seeing a show at the Chicago Theatre, it’s worth hosting an event or taking a tour of the building just to be within its walls.

 When it comes to history, the Auditorium Theatre can’t be touched.
-It was originally constructed in 1889 (when the city was still recovering from the Great Chicago Fire).
+This theater in Chicago was originally constructed in 1889 (when the city was still recovering from the Great Chicago Fire).
 After decades of declining revenue, the Auditorium Theatre went bankrupt and closed in 1941.
 Just a year later, the City of Chicago took over, using the large venue as World War II servicemen’s center until it was purchased by Roosevelt University.
-This Chicago theater laid dormant for more than two decades before it’s revival in 1967.
+This Chicago theater laid dormant for more than two decades before its revival in 1967.

 Since that time, the theater has hosted numerous legends such as Jimi Hendrix, The Who, Janis Joplin, Bruce Springsteen, Elton John, Aretha Franklin, and James Taylor.
 More recently, it was the site of the 2015 NFL Draft.

-There’s nothing that this historic theater doesn’t have: a great story, a sizable setting, legendary performances, and acoustics; it’s the complete package.
+There’s nothing that this historic theater in Chicago doesn’t have: a great story, a sizable setting, legendary performances, and acoustics; it’s the complete package.